-It works collaboratively with industry and other government agencies to further the Advance Queensland agenda and to develop the strategies and capabilities to deliver the Queensland Government’s objectives:
+We work collaboratively with industry and other government agencies to further the Advance Queensland agenda and to develop the strategies and capabilities to deliver the following Queensland Government objectives:

-Our DITID Strategic Plan 2017-21 communicates our key priorities, strategies and measures of success.
+Our Strategic Plan 2019-23 communicates our key priorities, strategies and measures of success.

 Our annual report is an account of our work and financial position for the 12 months ending 30 June.
 It reflects our performance against our strategic plan.
 It also lists the legislation we administer and provides an overview of the department's organisational chart.